 Advice for Consultants

 We do not generally recommend rapid weight loss in order for someone to achieve their ‘target’ weight for surgery as this can be detrimental to their recovery.
-NICE guidance recommends safe rates of weight loss are 1- 2lbs per week, so please be realistic with your patients about how quickly they can lose weight sustainably.
+NICE guidance recommends safe rates of weight loss are one to two pounds per week, so please be realistic with your patients about how quickly they can lose weight sustainably.
 The aim is to have a good recovery from surgery after which the weight loss they achieved remains.
 In exceptional circumstances more rapid weight loss can be supported, however this is only if patients are able to tolerate the required severe energy restriction needed.

 You can refer patients currently on your caseload if you have discussed their weight and impact on their health with them.
 Please ensure you have the consent of the patient before referring them.
 A motivated patient changes their behaviour much more readily than one who isn’t.
 Please see the Motivational Interviewing video links above for more information.

 Some patients may be confined to their bed and need help with weight reduction so they are able to get out of the house.
 The LSOS service will visit the patient at home and provide a nutritional care plan to enable them to get out of bed and into the service.
 This plan will often be shared with other care providers involved in the patient case.
 Once no longer housebound, access to the groups can be established.

 10 essential facts about obesity that every health professional should know